rebeccacamejo/ml-foundations/README.md

 Quantified impact and a clear narrative will help non‑technical stakeholders appreciate the value of your machine‑learning projects.

 ## Note from Me

-**Within each README.md**, I included current applications today of these concepts in the wild, as well as future case studies I find to be interesting and valuable.

 I hope you find this repository both educational and inspiring.
 Use it freely to prepare for interviews, refresh your understanding of core ML